nikolaydubina/fpmoney/README.md

 - `BTC` _satoshi_ is `1 BTC = 100,000,000 satoshi`, which is still enough for ~`92,233,720,368 BTC`.
 - `ETH` _wei_ is `1 ETH = 1,000,000,000,000,000,000 wei`, which is ~`9 ETH`.
 If you deal with _wei_, you may consider `bigint` or multiple `int64`.
 In fact, official Ethereum code is in Go and it is using bigint ([code](https://github.com/ethereum/go-ethereum/blob/master/params/denomination.go)).

-Given that currency enumn still takes at least 1B in separate storage from `int64` in struct and Go allocates 16B of memory for struct regardless, current implementation reserved padding bytes.
-It is sensible to use extra space our ot 16B to support long integer arithmetics.
-Implementing this is area of furthter research.

 ### Benchmarks